Sam Arora

 Sam Arora (Punjabi: ਸੈਮ ਅਰੋੜਾ; born January 9, 1981) is an American businessman and politician from Montgomery County, Maryland.
 A Democrat, Arora was elected to the Maryland House of Delegates in 2010, representing the state's 19th district.
 He was sworn into office on January 12, 2011.
 He announced in 2013 that he would not seek reelection to a second term.

 Early life and career

 Arora's parents are Punjabis who immigrated from New Delhi, India to the United States in the 1970s, settling in Montgomery County, Maryland.
 They moved to New York City for several years, where Arora was born, and they returned to Maryland in 1982.
 He attended the Barrie School, where he was student body president and graduated salutatorian.
-He earned a bachelor's degree cum laude from Columbia University, where he was a founder of the Columbia Political Union, and a J.D. degree from Georgetown University Law Center, where he was president of the student bar association.
+He earned a bachelor's degree cum laude from Columbia College, where he was a founder of the Columbia Political Union, and a J.D. degree from Georgetown University Law Center, where he was president of the student bar association.

 Arora currently is Vice President for Business Development of the Arora Group, a health care services firm that primarily serves the Department of Defense and U.S. Coast Guard.